pacuna/dckerize/README.md

 the necessary environment variables to passenger.
 Any extra environment variables passed to your Rails application should be declared in this file.
 - A Dockerfile for building your application.
-- A docker-compose.yml file for lifting your entire enviroment inside the VM.
+- A docker-compose.yml file for starting your entire enviroment inside the VM.

 ### DB configuration

 Righ now only MySQL is supported (easily changeable).
-In your config/database.yml add this lines to your configuration:
+In your config/database.yml add these lines to your configuration:

     username: root
     password: <%= ENV['MYSQL_ENV_MYSQL_ROOT_PASSWORD'] %>
     host: mysql

 You can set the password for development in the docker-compose.yml file.
-The host can be setted to mysql since the container is being linked to the mysql container using this alias (docker creates an entry in the /etc/hosts of the container's application using this hostname associated to the real db container ip)
+The host can be setted to MySQL since the container is being linked to the MySQL container using this alias (docker creates an entry in the /etc/hosts of the container's application using this hostname associated to the real db container IP)

 ### Developing